sandeepkumaar/react-starter-vite/readme.md

 Rationale behind each tools, libs, configurations are explained in `notes` folder.
 All the rationale is only based on my assumption and personal preference

+TODO:
+- jsdocs for types
+- lint on commit